Which helmet is better: Oculus Go or Galaxy Gear VR?

 Samsung Gear VR (2017)

 Another important detail when comparing is the anglereview.
-Samsung has gradually improved its Gear VR to reach 101 °, which matches the field of view you get with desktop VR devices.
+Samsung has gradually improved the Gear VR to reach 101°, which matches the field of view you get in desktop VR devices.
 Oculus has not yet provided data on the viewing angle of its development.

 Advertising